Aleppo: Syrian regime forces seize most of old city

 One activist in eastern Aleppo told CNN as many as 200,000 people -- including rebels and their families -- were crammed into 10 rebel-held neighborhoods, some having fled from other areas under fire.

-He described the situation as "apocalyptic," saying the few hospitals operating were packed with injured civilians and resembled "slaughterhouses," with no medical supplies or proper facilities.
+He described the situation as "apocalyptic," saying the few hospitals still operating were packed with injured civilians and resembled "slaughterhouses," with no medical supplies or proper facilities.

 Dozens of people have been killed daily in the strikes and crossfire between the regime and rebels since the Syrian forces began their push into eastern Aleppo on November 26, activist groups said.